CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    ![](media/ex1-codelogin.png)

-1. On **Sign in to Microsoft Azure** tab you will see login screen, in that enter following email/username and then click on **Next**.
+1. On the **Sign in to Microsoft Azure** tab you will see a login screen, in that enter the following email/username and then click on **Next**.

    * Email/Username: **<inject key="AzureAdUserEmail"></inject>**